 Buying medical coverage is not easy or fun, and can take up a lot of your time.
 And of course, without the best available information and guidance, you may end up purchasing the wrong policy and pay thousands of dollars more than you should.
 The process can be very confusing.
 Which plan is the cheapest and best?
 How do you calculate your subsidy?
 What’s the difference between a Silver plan and a Bronze plan?
 If I miss the Open Enrollment deadline, can I still purchase quality coverage?

 We have created a “Top-Ten” list to help guide consumers as they get ready to buy healthcare insurance.
 We’re confident this list of recommendations will save you time, money and frustration!
 Choosing the right medical plan just got easier.

-- Carefully choose the websites you visit.
-If you see many advertisements mixed in with the content, you may want to find another website.
-The articles you see should be relevant and fairly up-to-date.
-If you are reading an article that appears to have just been written, and it is actually a few years old, this website probably won’t help you.
+- 1. Carefully choose the websites you visit.
+If you see numerous advertisements mixed in with the content, you may want to find another website.
+The articles you see should be relevant and constantly updated.
+There should be a significant amount of recent content devoted towards the State Exchanges and Open Enrollment.
+If you are reading an article that appears to have been recently written, and it is actually a few years old, this website probably won’t help you.

 - And you may possibly receive outdated and inaccurate information.
 Rates change each year, and carriers typically change deductibles, copays, or the maximum out-of-pocket expenses ($9,100 for 2023).
 Occasionally, a carrier will no longer offer plans in specified counties, or may entirely exit a state.
 For example, recently, UnitedHealthcare and Cigna have re-entered several Marketplaces.